alpkaanaksu/tum/README.md

 [![Creative Commons License][license-image]][license]

-This Quarto template build upon the work of [Florian Walch and contributors][template-authors].
+This Quarto template builds upon the work of [Florian Walch and other contributors][template-authors].
 The original template can be found [here][template-url].

 This template is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][license], meaning that: